atesin/docs/README.md

 # docs
-about my projects, mainly for personal use
+documentation about my projects and personal stuff, check the license before copy or modify